FREE CONSULTATION (314) 361-4300

 Quitting Your Job Can Complicate Matters

-There are several aspects of your workers compensation claim that can be affected because you quit your job.
-First of all, your employer will likely try to deny your claim by arguing that you’re not eligible because you voluntarily quit your job.
-You will have to prove that you left your job because of your work injury.
+Several aspects of your workers’ compensation claim can be affected by your quitting your job.
+First, your employer will likely try to deny your claim by arguing that you’re not eligible because you voluntarily quit your job.
+You must prove that you left your job because of your work injury.
 For instance, you may no longer feel safe.

 Second, quitting your job can complicate your eligibility for unemployment benefits.
-You will likely not be eligible for any type of temporary total disability benefits.
+You will likely not be eligible for temporary total disability benefits.

 When You Should Consider Quitting

-If you feel uncomfortable or unsafe returning to you job, you would likely consider quitting.
-If this is the case, you will want to speak to an experienced workers compensation lawyer as soon as possible.
-They will help you prepare your case and also any evidence to prove that there are unsafe working conditions at your job.
+You would likely consider quitting if you feel uncomfortable or unsafe returning to your job.
+If so, you will want to speak to an experienced workers’ compensation lawyer as soon as possible.
+They will help you prepare your case and provide any evidence to prove that there are unsafe working conditions at your job.

 Do You Feel Forced to Quit?

-What if you do not want to quit your job but you feel that your employer is trying to get you to quit?
-If this is your case, you need to understand that it is illegal for your employer to fire you because you have filed a work comp claim.
-It is also illegal for them to pressure you quit.
+What if you do not want to quit your job but feel your employer is trying to get you to quit?
+If this is your case, you must understand that it is illegal for your employer to fire you because you have filed a work comp claim.
+It is also illegal for them to pressure you to quit.

 Your employer or company may try several tactics.
 They do this because they want to avoid paying your benefits.
-They know that if you leave of your own free will, it’s less likely that you will pursue your work comp benefits.
+They know that leaving your free will will make you less likely to pursue your work comp benefits.

 Contact an Experienced Work Comp Attorney